 Being green is fundamental to the Green Man festival (it is one half of our name after all).
-So here are some of the ways in which you help us be as eco-friendly as possible.
+So here are some of the ways in which you help keep Green Man green!

 With so many lovely festival-goers, it’s understandable that more than half of the waste generated at the festival comes from our guests and is left within the campsite areas.
 But you can help: once again we are teaming up with Help Refugees and Newport to Calais Aid Collective.
 They are going to be collecting unwanted, unbroken camping equipment and food that will go to refugees around the world.
 They will have drop off points in each campsite and near Family Box Office and General Box Office.
 They particularly would like: tents, sleeping bags, blankets, coats, food and boots.
 Some donations (particularly food) may also go to local charities.

 Please do not dump any camping equipment where you have camped, either take it to the drop off points, or if it is unusable, separate, bag and take to the rubbish/recycling points.